World reacts to ICJ ruling on South Africa’s genocide case against Israel

 Foreign Minister Riyadh Maliki noted that Israel failed to persuade the court that it is not violating the 1948 Genocide Convention.

-In a statement he said: “The ICJ judges saw through Israel’s politicisation, deflection, and outright lies.
+In a statement, he said: “The ICJ judges saw through Israel’s politicisation, deflection, and outright lies.
 They assessed the facts and the law and ordered provisional measures that recognised the gravity of the situation on the ground and the veracity of South Africa’s application. … Palestine calls on all states to ensure respect for the order of the International Court of Justice, including by Israel.”

 Israel